Product Development Efficiency in the Age of Naturalness

 Customer Hurdle: Ensuring a new or reformulated product is free of defects

-- Example: Unwanted flavour profiles from certain colours from natural sources
+- Example: Unwanted flavor profiles from certain colors from natural sources

 Customer Hurdle: Validating a change of ingredients in a reformulation is accepted by consumers

 - Example: Reducing sugar by 30% with a sweetness solution that yields the same sweet taste perception and mouthfeel as a full sugar version

 Strategy: As consumers continue to define product acceptability, food manufacturers are increasingly relying on data-driven information to confirm overall liking.
 Quantifiable sensory information can help brands achieve a competitive advantage to reduce performance risk in the marketplace.
 For example, Sensient’s global sensory network can connect product formulations to sensory characteristics.